adi518/react-ryo-cli/README.md

 # React Ryo CLI (WIP)

 React Ryo CLI is a roll-your-own version of the famous [CRA](https://github.com/facebook/create-react-app) ("create-react-app") `react-scripts` CLI, where you can reconfigure internal configurations, such as [Webpack](https://webpack.js.org/), [Babel](https://babeljs.io/), and [Jest](https://jestjs.io/).
 This package is based on [Craco](https://github.com/sharegate/craco).
 Using the aforementioned third-party, we are able to abstract away the intricacies of cross-industry build tools and their configurations, yet keep a "roll-your-own" approach to apply fine-grain changes to suit our specific needs.
-While [Vue.js](https://cli.vuejs.org/) already incorporated customizability in its CLI, Facebook does not think it should, hence solutions like Craco have emerged, followed by this package.
+While [Vue.js](https://cli.vuejs.org/) already incorporated customizability in its CLI, CRA does not think it should, hence solutions like Craco have emerged, followed by this package.

 ## Usage